hschott/cargo-wso2-container/README.md

 Property name | Default value | Description
 ---: | --- | ---
 cargo.wso2carbon.contextroot | / | (context root of WSO2 Carbon Management Console)
-cargo.wso2carbon.serverroles | N/A | Additional server roles
+cargo.wso2carbon.serverroles | N/A | Additional server roles (comma separated)

 In addition to the aforementioned properties, this container configuration can also set up datasources and/or resources.
 For more details, please read: [DataSource and Resource Support](http://cargo.codehaus.org/DataSource+and+Resource+Support).